hypermynds/claym/README.md

-This crate provides the same assertion macros of [claim](https://crates.io/crates/claim), but it has been devepoled without dependencies (included build dependencies) and to be used only with "modern" version of Rust.
+This crate provides the same assertion macros of [claim](https://crates.io/crates/claim), but it has been devepoled without dependencies (included build dependencies) and to be used only with newer version of Rust.

 Add the following to your `Cargo.toml` manifest to replace `claim` with `claym`